Aster is a genus of about180 species in the family of Asteraceae, native to Eurasia.

 Asters in Greek Mythology

-According to Greek mythology, the Goddess Astraea turned into a star.
+According to Greek mythology, when the god Jupiter decided to flood the earth, opening the waters of the sky and sea together, the Goddess Astraea turned into a star.
 When the flood waters receded she wept for the loss of lives, her tears fell to earth and the beautiful Aster flower emerged.

-It’s worth to mention that majority of species formerly classified in genus Aster have been transferred to the other genera in the family Asteraceae in 1990s.
+It’s worth mentioning that the majority of species formerly classified in genus Aster had been transferred to the other genera in the family Asteraceae in the 1990s.

 Benefits and Uses